Assassination of Orlando Letelier

-On 21 September 1976, Orlando Letelier, a leading opponent of Chilean dictator Augusto Pinochet, was assassinated by car bombing, in Washington, D.C.
-Letelier, who was living in exile in the United States, was killed along with his work colleague Ronni Karpen Moffitt, who was in the car with her husband Michael.
-The assassination was carried out by agents of the Chilean secret police (DINA), and was one among many carried out as part of Operation Condor.
-Declassified U.S. intelligence documents confirm that Pinochet directly ordered the killing.
+On 21 September 1976, Orlando Letelier, a former Chilean diplomat and outspoken opponent of dictator Augusto Pinochet, was assassinated in Washington, D.C., by a car bomb planted by agents of the Chilean secret police (DINA) as part of Operation Condor.
+Letelier, who had been living in exile in the United States, was killed alongside Ronni Karpen Moffitt, a colleague at the Institute for Policy Studies.
+Declassified U.S. intelligence documents indicate that Pinochet personally ordered the assassination, which was intended to eliminate a leading voice of Chilean resistance and disrupt international opposition to his regime.

 Background

 In 1971, Letelier was appointed ambassador to the United States by Salvador Allende, the socialist president of Chile.
-Letelier had lived in Washington, D.C. during the 1960s and had supported Allende's campaign for the presidency.
+Letelier had lived in Washington, D.C., during the 1960s and had supported Allende's campaign for the presidency.
 Allende believed Letelier's experience and connections in international banking would be highly beneficial to developing US–Chile diplomatic relations.
 During 1973, Letelier served successively as Minister of Foreign Affairs, then Interior Minister, and, finally, Defense Minister.
 After the Chilean coup of 1973 that brought Augusto Pinochet to power, Letelier was one of the first members of the Allende administration to be arrested by the Chilean government and sent to a political prison in Tierra del Fuego.

 He was held for 12 months in different concentration camps and suffered severe torture: first at the Tacna Regiment, then at the Military Academy.
 Later, he was sent to a political prison for eight months at Dawson Island.
 From there, he was transferred to the basement of the Air Force War Academy, and finally to the concentration camp of Ritoque.
 Eventually, international diplomatic pressure, especially from Diego Arria, then Governor of the Federal District of Venezuela, and United States Secretary of State Henry Kissinger resulted in Letelier's sudden release on the condition that he immediately leave Chile for Venezuela.
 He was told by the officer in charge of his release that "the arm of DINA is long; General Pinochet will not and does not tolerate activities against his government."
 This was a clear warning to Letelier that living outside of Chile would not guarantee his safety.